 Being away from home is hard enough, adding in a war makes it worse.

-Rawitz and Albarak, though they are both students at Ball State University, had the chance to meet and discuss their experiences with each other at the Scramble Light on Friday during a pro-Palestian protest that called for a ceasefire in the Israel-Hamas war.
+This is a sentiment believed by Eyal Rawitz from Tel Aviv, Israel.
+Rawitz had the chance to discuss his experiences and have civil discussion with others at the Scramble Light on Friday during a pro-Palestian protest that called for a ceasefire in the Israel-Hamas war.

 Rawitz disagreed with a ceasefire, even though he’d like to have one.
+But he wants others to know that “most people want peace.”

 “Both sides have committed some bad stuff, but to me, a ceasefire will probably mean [the] death of more Jews or more of my people, which I will obviously be against forever,” he said.